Spending Review 2021

 This was another chance for us all to make representations to the Government about our opinions of the proposed Lower Thames Crossing, and how it would be a waste of taxpayers’ money.
 Thanks to everyone who submitted their Spending Review representations, and to those who shared their representations with us.
-Now we wait until 27th October 2021 to find out what the Government have decided.

 You can scroll through using the arrows